Abhinav-Dhangad/Striver-Ka-Tod/README.md

-Just me trying to solve the whole striver A to Z DSA sheet.
+Just me trying to solve the whole Striver's A2Z DSA sheet.